zahmedgit/dsc-simple-linear-regression-nyc-ds-033020/README.md

 ### Why "linear" regression?

-The term **linear** implies that the model functions along with a straight (or nearly straight) line. **Linearity**, one of the assumptions of this approach, suggests that the relationship between dependent and independent variable can be expressed as a straight line.
+The term **linear** implies that the model functions along with a straight (or nearly straight) line. **Linearity**, one of the assumptions of this approach, suggests that the relationship between dependent and independent variables can be expressed as a straight line.

 **Simple Linear Regression** uses a single feature (one independent variable) to model a linear relationship with a target (the dependent variable) by fitting an optimal model (i.e. the best straight line) to describe this relationship.

-**Multiple Linear Regression** uses more than one features to predict a target variable by fitting the best linear relationship.
+**Multiple Linear Regression** uses more than one feature to predict a target variable by fitting the best linear relationship.

 In this section, we will mainly focus on simple regression to build a sound understanding.
 For the example shown above i.e. height vs foot size, a simple linear regression model would fit a line to the data points as follows:

 <img src="images/heightfoot2.png" width="450">

 This line can then be used to describe the data and conduct further experiments using this fitted model.
-So let's move on and see how to calculate this "best fit line" in a simple linear regression context
+So let's move on and see how to calculate this "best-fit line" in a simple linear regression context

 ## Calculating Regression Coefficients: Slope and Intercepts